yashshinde03/Python-Projects/README.md

 # Python-Projects
-This repository consists 9 python projects
+This repository consists of 9 python projects